EricDavenport/ios-control-flow-lab/README.md

 default:
  print("Some uninteresting number")
 ```
+Answer -
+System should print, "The answer to life, the universe and everything"
+"
 What happens when you change number to:
 -a.
 365?
+Days in a year
 -b.
 1024?
+Bytes in a Kilobyte
 -c.
 65?
+"Some uninteresting number"
 What happens when you remove the default clause?
+"Switch must be exhaustive, do you want to add a default clause"

 ***